Stay ConnectedSubscribe to the Viewpoint blog to stay on top of all infrastructure construction news and trends.

 Arguably the biggest challenge with the bill passing will be the impact it has on American business.
-Forbes breaks down some of the tax implications and which areas they might impact the most in a recent article: Corporate Tax Rate Could Jump from 21% to 28%.
-This is likely to be a significant sticking point for financial conservatives in Congress, who have been opposed to corporate tax hikes since they were dropped to 21% in 2017.
-Still, as Forbes notes, the 7% jump would help fund the infrastructure bill while remaining below the 35% corporate tax rates seen under Presidents Clinton, Bush and Obama.
-A smaller, $1.2 trillion deal agreed to by a bipartisan group of Senators in June aims to not increase any corporate taxes.
+Forbes broke down some of the tax implications of the original American Jobs Plan and which areas they might impact the most in a recent article: Corporate Tax Rate Could Jump from 21% to 28%.
+Forbes notes, the 7% jump would help fund the infrastructure bill while remaining below the 35% corporate tax rates seen under Presidents Clinton, Bush and Obama.
+The $1 trillion deal agreed to by the Senate in August aims to not increase any corporate taxes.

 What is the Timeline for the 2021 Jobs Plan?

-If the American Jobs Plan — in whichever form it takes — passes, projects are expected to be identified and rolled out over an eight-year period, with the most critical needs being addressed first.
+If the infrastructure spending bill — in whichever form it takes — passes, projects are expected to be identified and rolled out over an eight-year period, with the most critical needs being addressed first.
 That means contractors still have some time to start preparing their organizations now, but those ready to meet modern demands today are poised to reap immediate benefits.

-What are some of the biggest voices in the construction industry saying about the American Jobs Plan and the future of infrastructure building?
+What are some of the biggest voices in the construction industry saying about the future of infrastructure building?
 Here are a few perspectives: